TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

 The deallocator ``Custom_dealloc`` may call arbitrary code when clearing attributes.
 It means the circular GC can be triggered inside the function.
-Since the GC assumes reference count is not zero, we need to untrack the object from the GC by calling :c:func:`PyObject_GC_UnTrack` before clearing members.
+Since the GC assumes reference count is not zero, we need to untrack the object kutoka the GC by calling :c:func:`PyObject_GC_UnTrack` before clearing members.
 Here is our reimplemented deallocator using :c:func:`PyObject_GC_UnTrack` and ``Custom_clear``::